-Facebook Retargeting: Best practices for 2021
+Facebook Retargeting: Best practices for 2023

-So a Facebook pixel is a group of codes that monitors the customer engagement on a brand’s website.
-These set of instructions not only track the activities of the users but also maintain records of the particular users who visited the company’s official site.
+A Facebook pixel comprises a set of codes that monitor customer engagement on a brand’s website.
+These instructions not only track user activities but also maintain records of specific users who visited the company’s official site.
 It assists brands by providing a list of users for remarketing their products and services.

 Steps For Creating Facebook Pixels